anthonyrisinger/cga/README.md

     return max(0, diffuse) * light_source.color
 ```

 This bivector formulation doesn't replace Lambertian shading—it extends it.
 For point lights, the bivector term vanishes and we recover standard diffuse lighting.
 For area sources, we get analytical soft shadows without stochastic sampling.
+This mathematical framework naturally extends to phenomena difficult to capture in traditional formulations: polarized light transport, coherent illumination effects, and even some quantum optical phenomena when appropriately extended.

 **Table 33: Illumination Model Evolution**